slobodanantonijevic/CustomTextView/README.md

 Please do check the Example app provided in this repository if you have any doubts on how to use the lib, and also if you have any suggestions.

+Please note that preview in Android Studio will not show custom font, since Android Studio does not know how to render them yet.

 ![MIT License](https://img.shields.io/github/license/mashape/apistatus.svg) ![api 16+](https://img.shields.io/badge/API-16%2B-green.svg)

 ## Example ##